We use affiliate links. If you purchase something using one of these links, we may receive compensation or commission.

 - In a large bowl mix all of your wet ingredients: oil, eggs, cream, maple syrup or honey, apple cider vinegar and vanilla.

-- While whisking, add in your dry ingredients to the wet ingredients.
+- Now whisk your dry ingredients to the wet ingredients.
 Fold in the coconut flour dusted blueberries.

 - Immediately portion out into 6 muffin cups using an ice cream scoop or 1/4 cup measuring cup.

-- Bake 20-24 minutes until golden brown and they spring back when pressed.
+- Bake 20-24 minutes until golden brown and that they spring back when pressed.
 Toothpick tested with no crumbs.